-LB Waltham Forest Forest Road London E17 4JF
+LB Waltham Forest Forest Road London, United Kingdom E17 4JF

-The Trustees present their Annual Report together with the financial statements and auditors' reports of the charitable company for the period 1 September 2020 to 31 August 2021.
+The Trustees present their Annual Report together with the financial statements and auditors' reports of the charitable company for the period 1 September 2021 to 31 August 2022.
 The Annual Report serves the purposes of both a Trustees' report, and a directors' report under company law.

 The Trust operates an Academy for pupils aged 11 to 18 serving a catchment area in Leyton.
-It has a pupil capacity of 760 and had a roll of 725 which is an increase from 653 2019 on the school census on 28th October 2020.
+The Trust admissions policy is available on the School website and details the basis on how pupils are able to attend the school which is by postcode location to the school.
+It has a pupil capacity of 761 and had a roll of 762 which is an increase from 725 in 2021 on the school census on 3rd November 2021.